quale-quest/sql-mvc/README.md

 * The server node.js does very little other than pass JSON between the server and client.
 * All the business logic remains in the database server.
-* You have full control of the client side look, feel and behaviour, the default framework and theme is just to give you a quicc start.
+* You have full control of the client side look, feel and behaviour, the default framework and theme is just to give you a quick start.

-###Super fast Development:
+### Super fast Development:

 * Write web applications with little more than a few SQL statements
 * DRY (don't repeat yourself), Inheritance, Auto-Menus and more further reduces development time.